gianisalive/lucid_candy/README.md

 ## Files & Locations
 |-- lucid_candy
-|---- component_datasheet // important datasheet of the components used for the board
+|---- component_datasheet------important datasheet of the components used for the board
-|---- e_component         // all the KiCad pcb footprint (from SnapEDA) for the components
+|---- e_component--------------all the KiCad pcb footprint (from SnapEDA) for the components
-|---- eeg                 // KiCad design files
+|---- eeg----------------------KiCad design files
-|---- firmware            // example of Arduino DUE communicating with the board via SPI
+|---- firmware-----------------example of Arduino DUE communicating with the board via SPI
-|---- gerber_zip          // same file used to produce the current board with JLCPCB
+|---- gerber_zip---------------same file used to produce the current board with JLCPCB

 ## Schematics
 The philosophy with current version of the design is to work within TI's recommendation, and choose components with least amount of tolerance/inductance to develope a baseline.
 In the future, any design improvement can be evaluated/compared to the current design.